Home

 Once you feel comfortable with these moves, you can practice gliding.
 Do not use the toe pick to push off.
 The entire blade is used to move the skate.
 This will take some practice.

-If you've been skating awhile in and around the Lake Winnipesaukee region, you might be ready to learn about the many ice skating moves.
+If you've been skating awhile in and around the Lake Winnipesaukee region of New Hampshire, you might be ready to learn about the many ice skating moves.
 Even if they're beyond your capability, you can still learn what they are so you have a better understanding when you're watching competitions such as the Olympics.

-Return to Ice Skating From Ice Skating Basics
+Back to New Hampshire Ice Skating From Ice Skating Basics